PaulDance/xr/notes/rust/macros.md

 Congratulations on passing all the tests!

  * I like this solution is well-commented.
+ * I like this solution covers all cases in one match arm.
  * I like that the logic cascades down.
 This is probably more readable than a more succinct but perhaps less readable solution, such as